 Create a paid podcast

-With Memberful you can create a secure, paid podcast for your members using your existing RSS feed.
-Memberful does not host your podcast files, but rather works with your existing host.
+In this help article, we'll walk you through the steps to create a secure, paid podcast for your members using your existing RSS feed.
+Keep in mind that Memberful does not host your podcast files, but rather works with your existing hosting provider.

 In this help doc:

 - Create a podcast.

 - Upload dynamic episodes.

 - Review redirect settings.

 - Update a podcast.